QuTech-Delft/cQASM-spec/docs/language_specification/statements/gates.md

     _qubit-index_:
     &emsp; _index_

-A few examples of gate statements are shown below.
+A few examples of gates are shown below.

 !!! example ""